Electrix999/Java-projects/README.md

 # Polynomial-Calculator

-In this project I make a GUI Polynomial Calculator.
+In this project I made a GUI Polynomial Calculator.

 The requirement was to create a GUI which can make polynomial operations like adding, subtracting, multiply and divide.